zuozhenggh/learning-library/solutions-library/ocvs/export-workload/export-workload.md

 ## STEP 1: Download VMware Workstation and Import Ubuntu Instance

-This section outlines the installation of VMWare workstation and how to configure an e-Commerce application.
+This section outlines the installation of VMWare workstation and how to configure an e-commerce application.

-1. Download and Install the latest VMWare for your platform ([Windows](https://www.vmware.com/go/getworkstation-win), [Mac OS](https://www.vmware.com/products/fusion/fusion-evaluation.html))
+1. Download and install the latest VMWare for your platform ([Windows](https://www.vmware.com/go/getworkstation-win), [Mac OS](https://www.vmware.com/products/fusion/fusion-evaluation.html))

 **Note**: Mac users need to download the Pro version from the page.